 Sunrises and sunsets at these scenic spots will wow your IG followers, making them itch to have a picture just as nice as yours on their feed.

-We recently went to Yogyakarta and couldn’t get enough of it!
+We’ve been to Yogyakarta a couple of times and simply can’t get enough of it!
 If you are planning a trip to Yogyakarta, do check out our 5D4N Yogyakarta itinerary.

 6) Sagada, The Philippines